 - Decreasing loft typically makes the face look slightly open at address.

-This is why adding loft can help tame a slice, the closed face angle gives you a head start in squaring the face at impact.
+This is why adding loft can help tame a slice, as the closed face angle gives you a head start in squaring the face at impact.
 Just be aware of this visual change when you're setting up to the ball.

 2. The Movable Weights: Your Slice and Hook Fixer